20159 - SEMINARI PER LO SVILUPPO DI ABILITA' COMPORTAMENTALI / BEHAVIOURAL SKILLS SEMINARS

 Lezioni della classe erogate in presenza

-- Deal with different conflicting situations on the basis of the team goal.
+- Communicate effectively on the basis of the audience’s characteristics.

 - Face-to-face lectures